RIAEvangelist/learning-RIA/lessons/001/readme.md

-Basic RIA App Knowledge
+Basic RIA App HTML Knowledge
 ===
 ***Learing RIA lesson 001***

-In this lesson we will cover the basics of HTML, CSS, Javascript
+In this lesson we will cover the basics of HTML

 ### Basic App Structure in HTML